 The Safe Harbors and Penalty Relief section contains three elements: agreement on the design of a Transitional Safe Harbor based on the CbCR rules; a regulatory framework for the development of a potential Permanent Safe Harbor and a common understanding for a Transitional Penalty Relief regime.

 A. Transitional CbCR Safe Harbor

-1. Sources of information
+1. Scope of Amount B

 The Transitional CbCR Safe Harbor is largely based on three sources of information.